 So why use Buffer?
 It’s just one more service to sign up for.
 Why use it when you can just create a recipe in IFTTT to publish your RSS feeds directly to LinkedIn, Twitter, Facebook or others?
-For one, I will let this article explain why Buffer is so awesome.
-I just love it.
-Secondly, it’s just convenient — would you rather set up one IFTTT recipe or set up three, four, five (depending on how many social networks you want to publish to)?
+It’s just convenient — would you rather set up one IFTTT recipe or set up three, four, five (depending on how many social networks you want to publish to)?
 And that would just be for one blog, let alone if you even just had two blogs you wanted to autopost from.

 Before you start setting up the resume, you have to sign up Buffer.
 Once you do that, go back to IFTTT (which you also need an account for) and set up the recipe.
 You’ll have to connect IFTTT to Buffer and then follow the steps of adding your RSS feed to the Trigger and making any changes to the “Update” box.
 You can customize this any way you want.
 To the right of the box, you’ll see a dropdown menu of “Ingredients.”
 Feel free to play around with these until you make your favorite concoction and then click the big blue button that says “Use Recipe.”
 Repeat this for as many blogs that you want.

 After it is created and the blog post is detected by IFTTT, it is sent to Buffer and scheduled to be shared.